mauvera94/notes-garage/MOC/§ Product Metrics.md

 - [[Velocity]]

 ## Business Metrics
-Although traditionally [[Business Metrics]] are not required at entry level,to grow as a PM one must understood the impact their Product has on their business.
+Although traditionally [[Business Metrics]] are not required at entry level, to grow as a PM one must understood the impact their Product has on their business (Somewhat related to [[#^a907fa|Revenue Metrics]].
 - Total Transaction Value
 - Operating Cash Flow
 - Revenue